harryngict/NetworkCompose/README.md

 2. **Upload File**: Supports the secure uploading of files.
 3. **Download File**: Enables the downloading of files with security considerations.

-## Features
+## I. Features

 - **Completion Request**: Utilizes completion handlers for efficient response handling.
 - **Async Await Request (iOS 15 and above)**: Supports asynchronous programming through Swift's async/await mechanism.

-## NetworkSwift/Queue Submodule
+### NetworkSwift/Queue Submodule

-NetworkSwift includes a submodule called **NetworkSwift/Queue**, specifically designed to manage auto re-authentication.
+NetworkSwift includes a submodule called **NetworkKitQueueImp**, specifically designed to manage auto re-authentication.
 This feature is crucial in cases where request credentials have expired.

-## Testability
+## II.
+Testability

 For improved testability, NetworkSwift provides mock implementations, empowering developers to write effective unit tests.
 This ensures robustness in various scenarios and easy validation of the library's behavior.

-## Integration
+## III.
+Integration

 ### Integration through CocoaPods